edkazcarlson/yolo-v1/src/README.md

 4        IoU (target is 1 since Iou(x, x) = 1))

 to run all tests in dir py -m unittest discover

+todo:
+- reorg metrics to be a class to stop passing around the config and the other things like the sampling points.